Struggling French carmaker Renault on Friday announced 15,000 job cuts worldwide as part of a two billion-euro cost-cutting plan over three years.

 The French government is its single biggest shareholder with a 15-per cent stake, and has been in talks on a 5 billion-euro loan guarantee.

-Finance Minister Bruno Le Maire earlier this week that the group’s survival is at stake.
+Finance Minister Bruno Le Maire said that the group’s survival is at stake earlier this week.